bmmpxf/suite/docs/usermanual/source/cartography/ysld/why.rst

 .. warning:: VERIFY SYNTAX

-Note the variable substitution in the lines ``>>: *variable``.
+Note the definition of ``variable`` at the top, and the variable substitution in the line ``>>: *variable``.

 Compatible with SLD
 -------------------

-In addition to all of thee advantage, YSLD maintains 100% compatibility with existing SLD.
-Through the GeoServer interface, you can freely convert between the YSLD and SLD, with no loss of content.
+In addition to all of these advantage, YSLD maintains compatibility with existing SLD.

-.. warning:: HOW TO CONVERT BETWEEN THE TWO?
+.. warning:: TALK ABOUT CONVERSION.